 Kolmanskop, Namibia

-In 1908, a railway worker named Zacharias Lewala found a diamond near here and handed it to his German supervisor.
-Within a year, prospectors had staked 2,100 claims in the area.
-By 1912 Kolmanskop was a functioning German colonial town with a ballroom, a skittle alley, a hospital with the first X-ray machine in the southern hemisphere, and a tram line connecting the houses.
-By 1956 it was empty.
+In 1908, a railway worker named Zacharias Lewala found a diamond in the sand near here and handed it to his German supervisor, August Stauch.
+Within a year, prospectors had staked 2,100 claims across the surrounding desert.
+By 1912, Kolmanskop had a ballroom, a skittle alley, a tram line, a bakery, and a hospital housing the first X-ray machine in the southern hemisphere – all of it built by German colonizers on Namibian land that had produced one remarkable stone in the right place at the right time.
+By 1956, the diamond seams were exhausted and the last family had gone.
+The Namib Desert immediately began reclaiming everything they left behind.

 Visiting

 The most photographed buildings are the manager’s house, the bakery, and the bowling alley.
-The hospital building, slightly apart from the main cluster, is less visited and better preserved.
-Bring a wide-angle lens if photography is the point; the combination of period architecture, sand, and light does not need embellishment.
+The hospital building, slightly removed from the main cluster, gets fewer visitors and is better preserved – it has a quality of being genuinely strange rather than decoratively ruined.
+The wider-angle your lens, the more useful it is here; the combination of period architecture, accumulated sand, and Namib light does not require embellishment.

 Lüderitz